junxit/us-congress-bills-117/metadata.md

 - 2021-11-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 427 - 0 (Roll no. 376). (text: CR H6289)
 - 2021-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 427 - 0 (Roll no. 376).(text: CR H6289)
 - 2021-11-16 — The title of the measure was amended.
 Agreed to without objection.
+- 2021-11-17 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.